apache/maven/README.txt

 Bootstrapping Maven
 -------------------------------------------------------------------------------

-Set the environment variable M2_HOME pointing to the dir where you want Maven2 installed.
+Set the environment variable M2_HOME pointing to the dir where you want Maven2 installed... with two key restrictions.

-NOTE: presently, the directory {M2_HOME}/bin must be in your path: set PATH=%PATH%;%M2_HOME%\bin or export PATH=$PATH:$M2_HOME/bin
+1) presently, the directory {M2_HOME}/bin must be in your path: set PATH=%PATH%;%M2_HOME%\bin or export PATH=$PATH:$M2_HOME/bin

-In addition, the last part of the M2_HOME path MUST be of the form maven-$version, eg:
+2) The last part of the M2_HOME path MUST be of the form maven-$version, eg:
 /usr/local/maven-2.1-SNAPSHOT

-You can set the parameters passed to the Java VM when running Maven2 bootstrap, setting the environment variable MAVEN_OPTS, e.g. e.g. to run in offline mode, set MAVEN_OPTS=-o
+You can set the parameters passed to the Java VM when running Maven2 bootstrap, setting the environment variable MAVEN_OPTS, e.g. to run in offline mode, set MAVEN_OPTS=-o

 Then run bootstrap.bat (in Windows) or bootstrap.sh (in Unix)